Twin Spica Volume 11 is a manga I would personally recommend to readers who are 12 or 13 years of age and older.

 Release Date: January 10, 2012

 Volume 11 is the penultimate volume for Twin Spica, and a lot of change is happening.
 Not only are the characters undergoing changes due to their circumstances, but the tone of the series has also noticeably changed.
-In previous volumes, even when the characters were experiencing stress or drama, there will still an undercurrent of positivity running through the series.
+In previous volumes, even when the characters were experiencing stress or drama, there was still an undercurrent of positivity running through the series.
 However, after the event that happens at the end of Volume 10, that undercurrent of positivity all but disappears.
 I believe this is due to both the event that happens at the end of Volume 10, as well as the fact that the characters know that the end of their time at the Space School may be drawing near if they aren’t selected to continue on to the final year of the program.
 In other words, reality is hitting these characters head-on.
 After my 14-year-old daughter read this volume, she commented to me that this was the most depressing volume of Twin Spica that she had read.

 My daughter also made another observation: at this point in the series, you’re seeing less and less of Mr. Lion, the ghost of one of the astronauts that was killed when The Lion crashed.
 As I explained to her, this is more than likely symbolic of the fact that Asumi is growing up and needing to rely on Mr. Lion less and less.